Timing Argument take on the Milky Way and Andromeda past-encounter: Summery

-In this paper we relate the mass of LG with the number of past encounters using the Timing Argument. we are treating are treating the MW and M31 galaxies as point particles that emerge briefly after the big bang at a very small distance.
-In order to have the same final conditions for the M31 distance and velocity at the present time, one can extract the mass for the LG.
-Fig. (\ref{figFinal}) summarizes the predicted masses for the LG for different theories of gravity.
-Ref. \cite{McLeod:2016bjk,Partridge:2013dsa,McLeod:2019} showed that introducing a Cosmological Constant background, the extracted mass needed to be $13\%$ higher as compared to the case without a Cosmological Constant .
-Other tests for the LG mass yield the same orders of magnitudes, as Ref. \cite{Gonzalez:2013pqa}.
-However, We found that the presence of the angular momentum changes the difference to $35\%$.
-Therefore the evolution of LG have to include the Cosmological Constant background even if past encounters where not address in LG history.
+In this paper we relate the mass of LG with the a possible PE using the TA. we are treating the MW and M31 galaxies as point particles that emerge briefly after the big bang at a very small distance.
+In order to have the same final conditions for the M31 distance and velocity at the present time one can extract the mass for the LG.
+Fig \ref{fig:fin} shows the final comparison between the masses with or without PE.

-As observed in Ref. \cite{Chernin:2015nna}, up to $30 \, \text{Mpc}$ the expansion of the space time is governed by the Cosmological Constant without effects of dark matter.
-Therefore in our analysis of the Local Group, we avoided the part of the Hubble Parameter which includes dark matter contribution.

-Using the minimal measured tangential velocity yields the total angular momentum for the LG.
-In the Newtonian case, by considering the angular momentum, the predicted mass becomes lower ($3.36^{+1.14}_{-0.70} \cdot 10^{12} M_{\odot}$), however considering the effect of the Cosmological Constant gives the opposite effect and larger ($4.54^{+1.2}_{-0.75} \cdot 10^{12} M_{\odot}$).
-The presence of an angular momentum prevents singularities, that under this model gives the option for past encounters.
-However, since the angular momentum is not large enough, the impact parameter is still smaller than the size of the galaxies, therefore the LG is unlikely to survive with MW and M31 still as independent galaxies after any such encounter.
-We find that any additional encounters lead to higher mass for the LG.
-The periastron advanced that emerges from additional encounter is very small for the Newtonian case.

-MOND is a formulation that modifies the Newtonian Second Law for low accelerations instead of dark mater.
-The ratio between the dark matter and baryonic matter according to the $\Lambda$CDM model is around six, where for different galaxies the ratio is approximately ten \cite{Doug}.
-Therefore, if the Newtonian TA predicts that the mass of LG should be around $4 \cdot 10^{12} M_{\odot}$, then the baryonic matter should be around $0.4 \cdot 10^{12} M_{\odot}$ for the MONDian cases.
-Those MONDian cases occur only after one past encounter.

-We examined three different functions for the MOND expression that replaces Newton's second law (as a the local treatment \cite{Benisty:2019wpm}).
-We study first the standard MOND function that approaches the deep-MOND regime much faster than the simple MOND function, then we consider the standard MOND function.
-In the case that we do not consider angular momentum, the predicted baryonic mass is $2.28 \cdot 10^{10} M_{\odot}$ with no a Cosmological Constant or $0.45 \cdot 10^{12} M_{\odot}$ with a Cosmological Constant background.
-When the angular momentum is considered, only the motion with one past encounter yields the same order of the baryonic mass required by the know luminous matter, i.e., $0.49 \pm 0.03 \cdot 10^{12} M_{\odot}$.
-We also note the possible PE for MOND, due to the weak Dynamical Friction when the galaxies passes one each other.